What is Capacity Management? [Webinar Recap]

 But the role of capacity management has changed as IT environments have evolved.
 IT organizations everywhere have gone from physical systems to virtual systems and now into the cloud.
 And that impacts the way they approach capacity management.

-That’s why I presented a webinar alongside Tom Huntington last week—What is Capacity Management?
-In the webinar, we discussed the basics of capacity management, why you should do it, and how you’ll benefit from it.
+That’s why Tom Huntington and I presented a webinar about the basics of capacity management, why you should do it, and how you’ll benefit from it.

 Prefer reading to watching?
 Keep on reading for a full recap of the educational webinar below.